pau1a/Transcrypt/main.md

 - Internal IT managers or trusted generalists who juggle helpdesk, infrastructure, and compliance duties and need a structured checklist that keeps everyone aligned.
 - Operations or office managers asked to “own the questionnaire” alongside their day job and who need templates, examples, and reminders to keep momentum.

 These users want a self-serve product that respects their time, explains expectations in context, and stores everything needed for next year.
 Transcrypt Core deliberately excludes third-party auditors, primes, or external assurance teams from the product surface; they remain out of scope until the wider Transcrypt Platform phases.
+While third-party auditors and assurance bodies are not direct users of Transcrypt Core, subscribers can generate and export structured reports, evidence summaries, or assessor-ready bundles in the format most useful to them.
+This keeps external interactions one step removed yet fully supported.

 ### 1.4 Success Criteria and Long-Term Impact

 Success for Transcrypt in its early phase will be measured by validation and momentum, not scale.
 The first six months are about proving that one person can design, build, and run a credible commercial platform from a single, elegant site that quietly outclasses the noise of the industry.
 The aim is to attract a handful of small businesses willing to pay for clarity — not consultancy.
 Every completed sign-up, trial conversion, and support query will be used to refine the experience, the language, and the trust model.
 At this stage, success is defined by proof of appetite: that SMEs will part with their own money for a platform that genuinely makes the maze of cyber regulation simpler to navigate.
 The goal is to exit month six with a working product, a visible trickle of paying users, and operational confidence that the model holds together without outside capital.

+Early visibility will come from giving value away.
+The Transcrypt site will double as a trusted SME resource — hosting plain-English explainers, checklists, and free e-books that demystify Cyber Essentials and wider security hygiene.
+This “pay-forward” strategy builds credibility before conversion: useful content brings business owners into orbit long before they are ready to buy.
+A modest advertising budget in the opening months will amplify that reach, then taper as organic reputation and search authority take over.
+Discovery should feel educational, not promotional; prospects should leave the site wiser even if they never subscribe.

+Brian’s personal brand will serve as the human face of that outreach.
+He will commit to a year-long public sprint — five short videos each week — shared on YouTube and embedded directly into the site.
+His down-to-earth, older-and-wiser voice as a former motor mechanic turned cyber engineer becomes a distinctive USP: someone who explains complex security ideas without jargon or pretence.
+These videos will set the tone for Transcrypt itself — practical, humble, and credible — building a recognisable persona that small-business owners trust before they ever meet the product.

 From month seven onward, the measure becomes profitability, not revenue.
 The target is a clean, sustainable profit of around £500 per month by the end of the first year — enough to demonstrate a replicable business model and justify reinvestment.
 Achieving this means keeping infrastructure lean, automating onboarding and evidence generation, and using founder time surgically where it adds visible value.
 Marketing will stay tightly focused: a credible web presence, a handful of authority-building articles, and Brian’s approachable public persona as the owner-operator backed by a small team of “techies.”
 Each subscription and renewal will count more than metrics ever could, and user testimonials — not ad spend — will power growth.
 By that point, the platform should run with minimal human friction: a product that quietly earns while the founder sleeps.

 The long-term impact is measured in endurance and credibility rather than investor multiples.
-If Transcrypt continues beyond its first thousand customers as a stable, self-funded company, it will have proved a much larger idea — that cyber compliance can be made humane, intelligible, and profitable at micro-scale.
+If Transcrypt continues beyond its first thousand customers as a stable, self-funded company, it will have proved a larger idea — that cyber compliance can be made humane, intelligible, and profitable at micro-scale.
 The goal is a business that never needs to chase venture money or artificial growth curves, but instead becomes a trusted small-business ally whose income compounds steadily year after year.
 Over time, it can evolve into a platform that represents the lived compliance reality of the UK’s SME sector — a dataset and reputation that regulators, insurers, and primes quietly rely on.
 The enduring success metric will not be valuation but influence: that the standards of clarity, honesty, and craftsmanship established by Transcrypt subtly raise the bar for how cyber assurance is done across the country.

+By automating content creation and evidence generation through AI, Transcrypt competes with venture-backed platforms on quality and reach while operating at a fraction of their cost base — reaching escape velocity before capital becomes a constraint.

-This PRD is deliberately *hybrid*.
+This PRD is deliberately *hybrid.*
-It records not just requirements but reasoning — both the *what* and the *why*.
+It records not just requirements but reasoning — both the *what* and the *why.*
 Readers should treat strategic sections as context and technical sections as binding for implementation.

 <!-- strategic -->
 ## 2. Market Context and Competitive Landscape

-Transcrypt Core launches with a **UK-first focus**, helping SMEs meet **Cyber Essentials** and **NIS2** obligations.
-However, the compliance engine is designed to be **framework-agnostic**.
-Each regulation—Cyber Essentials, NIS2, ISO 27001, SOC 2, or future national schemes—is represented as a **modular control pack** containing:
+Transcrypt Core launches with a **UK-first focus**, helping SMEs achieve and maintain **Cyber Essentials** certification — the government-endorsed baseline for cyber hygiene.
+The compliance engine beneath it is **framework-agnostic**, designed so that each framework can be represented as a **modular control pack** containing:

-- control definitions,
+* control definitions,
-- evidence requirements,
+* evidence expectations,
-- scoring logic, and
+* scoring logic, and
-- mappings to shared baseline controls.
+* mappings to shared baseline controls.

-This design allows Transcrypt to remain rooted in UK mandates while enabling future localisation for other jurisdictions without code rewrite.
+This architecture keeps Transcrypt grounded in the UK’s most familiar assurance scheme while preparing it for later modules that support regulatory or sectoral frameworks such as **NIS2**, **ISO 27001**, or **SOC 2** — all without code rewrite.

-The incumbents competing for SME attention are largely transactional rather than relational.
-Companies like CyberSmart, Bulletproof, IASME, and a growing tier of managed-service providers offer compliance as a bundle — certification plus managed antivirus, plus a vague promise of “peace of mind.”
-Their strength is marketing polish, but their weakness is depth: they simplify by omission, not by design.
-Few provide continuous alignment with new legislative changes or transparent mappings between regulations.
-Even fewer generate the kind of live, data-backed assurance that larger supply-chain partners increasingly demand.
-This creates an opportunity for a product that combines policy literacy with operational empathy — one that helps a small business understand what compliance means day to day rather than just tick a box.
-Transcrypt’s proposition is not to undercut them on price but to outperform them on authenticity, clarity, and trust.
+The SME cyber-compliance market today is dominated by **service-heavy, software-light** providers.
+Firms such as CyberSmart, Bulletproof, IASME, and an expanding tier of managed-service companies sell compliance as a bundle: certification, managed antivirus, and a promise of “peace of mind.”
+Their strength is marketing polish; their weakness is depth.
+They simplify by omission rather than by design.
+Few offer continuous alignment with changing frameworks or transparent mappings between them, and fewer still provide live, data-backed assurance that supply-chain partners and insurers increasingly expect.

-Macro conditions reinforce this opportunity.
-Regulatory tightening under NIS2, increasing supply-chain due diligence, and cyber insurance underwriting pressures are pushing SMEs toward demonstrable, ongoing assurance.
-Simultaneously, economic strain has made consultant-heavy models unviable for many.
-The next generation of tools must therefore be lightweight, continuous, and self-service — qualities the current players, with their legacy processes and compliance silos, struggle to deliver.
-The competitive advantage for Transcrypt lies in agility: it can model the rules as structured data from day one, update them as legislation shifts, and communicate them in plain English.
-The brand strategy — Brian’s straightforward, engineer’s persona paired with a backroom of credible “techies” — adds a human trust layer absent in most sterile compliance brands.
-In a market defined by opacity and bloat, success will come from being the product that simply makes sense — and stays current without ever losing its honesty.
+This gap creates space for a product that blends **policy literacy with operational empathy** — one that helps small businesses understand what compliance means day-to-day instead of merely ticking boxes.
+Transcrypt’s proposition is not *just* to undercut on price but to outperform on authenticity, clarity, and trust.

+Macro conditions amplify the opportunity.
+Tightening oversight under instruments such as **NIS2**, rising supply-chain due-diligence requirements, and insurer scrutiny are driving SMEs toward demonstrable, ongoing assurance.
+At the same time, consultant-led models have become unaffordable.
+The next generation of tools must therefore be **lightweight, continuous, and self-service** — qualities that legacy providers, bound to manual workflows and compliance silos, cannot easily deliver.

+Transcrypt’s advantage lies in **agility and transparency**.
+From day one, its controls and evidence logic are modelled as structured, reusable knowledge, enabling rapid updates as frameworks evolve while keeping language plain and comprehensible.
+The brand strategy — Brian’s straight-talking engineer persona supported by a small, credible team of “techies” — adds a human trust layer that sterile compliance brands lack.

+In a market defined by opacity and noise, Transcrypt aims to be the product that simply makes sense: a living compliance companion that earns trust the longer it is used.

 ### 2.1 Overview of UK SME Cyber and GRC Landscape

 The UK’s SME cyber and governance, risk, and compliance (GRC) landscape is defined by contradiction: a national economy increasingly dependent on digital systems, yet serviced by a security market still modelled for enterprises.
 Small and medium-sized businesses make up 99% of UK private enterprises, yet most lack in-house expertise to interpret, let alone implement, the overlapping frameworks they are expected to comply with.
 The government’s intent — to raise national resilience through schemes such as Cyber Essentials, NIS, and the incoming NIS2 and DORA regimes — is sound, but its execution leaves SMEs stranded between aspiration and affordability.
 For most, compliance remains a box-ticking ritual done under duress: an annual scramble to fill out forms for insurers, regulators, or supply-chain primes, without any lasting improvement to their actual defences.
 This gap between regulation and operational capacity defines the present state of the market.

 The supply side of the landscape reflects the same imbalance.
 Traditional consultancies and managed-service providers dominate, offering compliance as a labour-intensive service with high margins and low transparency.
-At the lower end, automated portals have proliferated — platforms that sell quick Cyber Essentials certification or security “health checks” with little substance.
+At the lower end such as https://www.e-zu.co.uk/, automated portals have proliferated — platforms that sell quick Cyber Essentials certification or security “health checks” with little substance.
 Neither approach builds enduring capability.
 Consultancies depend on recurring audits, while the portals stop short of meaningful interpretation or adaptation to live regulatory change.
 In the middle ground, there are a few promising entrants — firms such as CyberSmart, Bulletproof, and Drata’s UK integrations — yet even these tend to rely on prescriptive templates rather than the dynamic modelling of real controls and evidence.
 The result is a fragmented, noisy ecosystem in which small businesses must choose between cost and comprehension, never both.

 Government direction and market pressure are converging on the need for something better.
 The National Cyber Strategy 2022 emphasised “secure by default” and “secure by design,” while the updated Cyber Essentials scheme signals a move toward continuous assurance rather than static compliance.
 Meanwhile, insurers, primes, and regulators increasingly demand demonstrable, ongoing alignment rather than once-a-year attestations.
 The conditions are therefore set for a shift: from reactive certification to continuous, data-backed assurance delivered digitally at SME scale.
 The next generation of platforms must not only simplify compliance but also explain it, bridging the literacy gap that has kept SMEs dependent on consultants.
 The UK SME cyber and GRC landscape is thus ripe for intelligent disruption — a move away from bureaucracy toward comprehension, from form-filling to evidence-based trust.
 Transcrypt is designed to inhabit that exact gap: the missing interpreter between government mandate, commercial necessity, and operational reality.